sixafter/nanoid-cli/CONTRIBUTING.md

 ## 🙏 Thank You!

-We appreciate your interest in contributing to NanoID for Go!
+We appreciate your interest in contributing to NanoID CLI for Go!
 Your efforts help improve the project and support the community.
 If you have any questions or need assistance, feel free to reach out by opening an issue or contacting the maintainers.

 Happy coding! 🎉